 - Now go to your Outlook application and click on Send/Receive option to start the synchronization process.

-On your Outlook home page, go to Send/Receive tab and then click on Send/Receive Groups option.
-Next, click on Define Send/Receive Groups and create a New Group with assigning a name to it.
+- Try Synchronizing Send/Receive Groups: On your Outlook home page, go to Send/Receive tab and then click on Send/Receive Groups option.
+Next, click on Define Send/Receive Groups and create a New Group by assigning a name to it.
 Select the IMAP account and ensure the following options are selected.

 - Send mail items